Normal force examples

 Girl

-When a person stands on a flat surface, a normal force is exerted on them, supporting and preventing them from passing through the surface.
+When a person stands on a flat surface, a normal force is exerted on them, which supports and prevents them from passing through the surface.
 This force acts perpendicular to the surface, effectively keeping the person in place.
-It serves as a practical example of the normal force encountered in everyday life, illustrating how it prevents someone from going through the surface.
+It serves as a practical example of the normal force encountered in everyday life and illustrates how it prevents someone from going through the surface.

 Television